eduardknezovic/modellm/README.md

 ## Contributing

 Contributions are welcome!
-Please feel free to submit a Pull Request.
+Feel free to submit a pull request!

 For major changes, please open an issue first to discuss what you would like to change.

 ## Acknowledgments

-- Built on top of Pydantic and LangChain
+- Built on top of [Pydantic](https://github.com/pydantic/pydantic) and [LangChain](https://github.com/langchain-ai/langchain)
 - Inspired by the Eric S. Raymond's [Art of Unix Programming](http://www.catb.org/~esr/writings/taoup/html/)

 ## License